-The Auditing Audit Studies Team investigates the scholarly knowledge of racial/ethnic discrimination based on correspondence audit studies.
+The Auditing Audit Studies Team investigates the scholarly knowledge of discrimination based on correspondence audit studies.

 Charles Crabtree, Assistant Professor of Government, Dartmouth College

-John B. Holbein, Assistant Professor of Public Policy, University of Virginia
+John B. Holbein, Associate Professor of Public Policy, University of Virginia

 Part 1: Heterogeneity in Correspondence Audits of Racial Discrimination: A Meta-Analysis